Specialty Pharmacies Industry Analysis

 PE capital reshaping market access consulting, copay administration, and commercial technology.
 Entry multiples of 10—15x EBITDA reflect conviction in recurring revenue — especially platforms with embedded compliance or proprietary data assets.

-Ingested from pharma-services-market-sizing.md.
-Report compiled April 2026.
+Consolidated June 2026 from the April 2026 six-category sizing model and the 2025 Houlihan Lokey / Bourne Partners market-update stack.
 All estimates represent analytical synthesis of public filings, industry research, and sector-specific data; they are not audited figures.